 These are just a few of the sobering figures that make National Teen Driver Safety Week necessary.
 Sadly, the fatality rates in teen driving accidents have remained steady in recent years.
 In 2018, approximately 2,121 people were killed in accidents involving a teen driver.

-Why are Teen Driving Accidents So Common?
+Why Are Teen Driving Accidents So Common?

 Several risk factors make teen driving crashes common.
 Overall, inexperience behind the wheel can make teen drivers more likely to become distracted while driving..
-Texting and driving are especially dangerous, and according to the NHTSA, texting while driving increases the risk of a motor vehicle crash by 23 times.
+Texting and driving are especially dangerous, and according to the NHTSA, texting while driving increases the risk of a motor vehicle accident by 23 times.

 Teenagers often travel with their friends and other passengers in the car, which makes them more likely to engage in risky behaviors while driving.
 Teens are also less likely to wear a seat belt while driving or riding as a passenger.
-According to an NHTSA study, 58 percent of passengers killed in teen driving crashes were not wearing a seat belt at the time of the collision.
+According to an NHTSA study, 58 percent of passengers killed in teen driving accidents were not wearing a seat belt at the time of the collision.

 Speeding is also a major cause behind teen driving wrecks.
 The NHTSA reports that speeding was a factor in 32 percent of fatal accidents involving teens in the driver seat.